gogebakanahmet92/youtube-search/README.md

 ## Youtube Search API Project

-It is a just a small youtube search react project using axios.
+It is just a small youtube search react project using axios.